sunderee/dev-utils/README.md

 docker run --name=dev-utils --publish=3000:3000 dev-utils
 ```

+## Contribution

+This project is under active development.
+I add tools as I need them.
+If you'd like to see something added, please raise an issue.
+All contributions, suggestions, feedback, and grievances are welcome.

 ## License

 Project is open sourced under GNU GPLv3 license.
 Read [LICENSE](./LICENSE) file for more information.